Omars-dev/Omars-dev/README.md

 ![](https://www.qiscus.com/wp-content/uploads/2018/03/65.-UX-Designer-Qiscus-1.jpg)

-## Hi there 👋, my name is Omar Faruk
+# Hi there 👋, my name is Omar Faruk

 I am a passionate UI/UX Engineer with a strong affinity for coding and a continuous learning mindset.
 I derive immense satisfaction from wireframing, UI/UX design, and the broader realms of design.
 My proficiency extends to various tools and technologies, including Bootstrap, WordPress, and Flutter.
 My journey is a fusion of creativity and technical expertise, driven by my unwavering dedication to crafting seamless, user-centric digital experiences

+# Skills & Experiences
+- 🟢 HTML5
+- 🟢 CSS3
+- 🟢 Bootstrap
+- 🟢 Flutter
+- 🟢 Figma
+- 🟢 Adobe XD
+- 🟢 Illustrator
+- 🟢 Photoshop